 - Excellent oral, written, computer, and fiscal management skills

 - 3 years of relevant experience in areas of responsibility

 - Experience with HRIS Information Systems

 - 5 years knowledge and experience in human resources and payroll

-- Master’s Degree in Business or Human Resources
+- Master’s Degree in Business or Office of People & Culture

 - Professional experience, preferable in higher education

 This is not an exhaustive list of all responsibilities, duties and/or skills required for this position.
 The University reserves the right to amend and change responsibilities to meet organizational needs.

 All Jacksonville University employees who work on campus must be vaccinated for COVID-19.
 Documentation will be requested during onboarding.
 Our full vaccination policy is available online.